tugberkgoc/foundation-notes/06 Code Quality.md

 aPromise.catch( err => console.error(`error: ${err.message}`) )
 ```

 In this example we create a _new Promise_ and store it in a variable.
-It get executed _immediately_.
+It gets executed _immediately_.
 The second line calls its `then()` method which will get executed if the promise state becomes _fulfilled_ (the API call is successful).
 The parameter will be assigned the value passed when the `resolve()` function is called in the promise, in this case it will contain the JSON data returned by the API call.

 If the state of the promise changes to _rejected_, the `catch()` method is called.
 The parameter will be set to the value passed to the `reject()` function inside the promise.
 In this example it will contain an `Error` object.